se-jaeger/mintos-statement-prep-for-portfolio-performance/README.md

 3. processes the statements
    1. map Mintos types to Portfolio Performance types
    2. sums all statements for each day and type to minimize rounding inaccuracies ([see here](https://github.com/portfolio-performance/portfolio/issues/1682#issuecomment-667650637))
-4. export proccessed data as CSV to import into Portfolio Performance
+4. export processed data as CSV to import into Portfolio Performance

 ## Some Notes
 Simple tool implemented to make my personal workflow more convenient.
 However, maybe it also helps you.